nmstevanovic/cybersecurity-projects/README.md

 # Cybersecurity Projects Portfolio

-Hi, I’m Nicholas Stevanovic, a Cybersecurity Bootcamp graduate from Fullstack Academy (University of Illinois Chicago).
-This repository showcases my hands-on projects and skills in offensive and defensive security using industry-standard tools.
+Hello!
+I’m Nicholas Stevanovic, a recent graduate of Fullstack Academy’s Cybersecurity Bootcamp through the University of Illinois Chicago.
+This portfolio showcases my applied experience in both offensive and defensive security, featuring projects where I’ve used industry-standard tools and frameworks to solve real-world challenges.

+Explore the projects below to see how I apply practical techniques to secure systems, analyze vulnerabilities, and simulate attack scenarios.

-## Featured Projects
+## 🛠️ Featured Projects

-### 🔐 Password Cracking & Hash Analysis
+## 🔐 Password Cracking & Hash Analysis

-- Used **John the Ripper** and **hashcat** to identify and crack various password hashes.
+ - Used John the Ripper and hashcat to identify and crack various password hashes.
+ - Analyzed password complexity and vulnerability to common cracking techniques.
-- Developed recommendations for secure password policies based on findings.
+ - Developed recommendations for stronger password policies to enhance security posture.

-### 🌐 Web Application Exploitation (DVWA)
+## 🌐 Web Application Exploitation (DVWA)

-- Performed brute-force login attacks using **Burp Suite** and **Repeater**.
+ - Executed brute-force login attacks and session manipulation using Burp Suite and Repeater.
-- Intercepted and manipulated HTTP traffic to demonstrate input validation flaws.
+ - Exploited common web application vulnerabilities such as SQL Injection and Cross-Site Scripting (XSS).
+ - Documented mitigation strategies to improve application security and prevent exploitation.

-### 🖥️ Active Directory & Lateral Movement
+## 🖥️ Active Directory & Lateral Movement

-- Emulated Windows domain environments to practice lateral movement using **PSExec**, **WMI**, and **Pass-the-Hash**.
+ - Emulated Windows domain environments to practice lateral movement using PSExec, WMI, and Pass-the-Hash techniques.
-- Mapped privilege escalation paths using the **MITRE ATT&CK** framework.
+ - Mapped privilege escalation and attack paths using the MITRE ATT&CK framework.
+ - Gained practical insight into detecting and defending against lateral movement attacks within enterprise networks.

-## Tools & Skills
+## 🧰 Tools & Skills

+Throughout these projects, I applied a broad range of cybersecurity tools, methodologies, and frameworks, including vulnerability assessment, penetration testing, and defensive monitoring techniques.
+Key proficiencies include:

 - **Tools:** Burp Suite, Metasploit, John the Ripper, Hydra, Wireshark, Nmap, PowerShell
-- **Concepts:** Credential Attacks, Privilege Escalation, Network Enumeration, Red & Blue Team Ops
+- **Concepts:** Credential Attacks, Privilege Escalation, Network Enumeration, Red & Blue Team Operations
 - **Frameworks:** MITRE ATT&CK, OWASP Top 10

 ## 📫 Connect with Me
 - [LinkedIn](https://linkedin.com/in/nicholas-stevanovic-6383561a0)